F-Goldmann/RecipeApp-Preview/README.md

 This is a short overview of the main features of my app.
 The UI is developed using Jetpack Compose.

-If you are interested to see more feel free to reach out to me.
+If you are interested in seeing more feel free to reach out to me.

 _the app is currently only available in german_